systane/courses/kafka/README.md

 ### Windows
 To Configure Kafka, you need first install jdk 1.8 and download the binaries from kafka in the apache website.
 After that, edit the PATH environment variable to `C:KAFKA_HOME/bin/windows` to be able to access the .bat commands from anywhere in your pc.
 After that, create a new folder in the kafka directory of instalation (KAFKA_HOME) called data.
 Inside it, create more two new folders, the first is zookeeper and the second one is kafka.
 The next step is to configure the zookeeper.properties file (`KAFKA_HOME/config`) and edit the `dataDir` variable with the path of the zookeeper folder just created: `KAFKA_HOME/data/zookeeper`.
 The final step is to configure the kafka server, and to do it, we need to edit the file server.properties (`KAFKA_HOME/config`) and edit the `log.dirs` variable with the path of the kafka folder created: `KAFKA_HOME/data/kafka`.

-To start kafka, you first need to iniciate zookeeper: `zookeeper-server-start.bat config/zookeeper.properties` and after kafka ``kafka-server-start.bat config/server.properties`.
+To start kafka, you first need to iniciate zookeeper: `zookeeper-server-start.bat config/zookeeper.properties` and after kafka `kafka-server-start.bat config/server.properties`.
 To execute all of these two commands, you need to be in the KAFKA_HOME directory.

+## CLI
+You can use Kafka cli to create topics, consumers, producers and so on.

+- To create a topic you can type: `kafka-topics --zookeeper 127.0.0.1:2181 --topic first_topic --create --partitions 3 --replication-factor 1`, this command are going to create a topics with the name **first_topic**, and replication-factor of 1.
+The replication-factor of 1 is correlated with the number of brokers avaliable, so if you have just one broken running, you can only have replication-factor of 1.
+You can also list all the topics: `kafka-topics --zookeeper 127.0.0.1:2181 --list` and describe on this topics with: `kafka-topics --zookeeper 127.0.0.1:2181 --topic first_topic --describe`.
+To delete a topic just type: `kafka-topics --zookeeper 127.0.0.1:2181 --topic first_topic --delete`

+- Producer console: You can enter in the producer console (to produce mensages in your topics) by typing: `kafka-console-producer --broker-list 127.0.0.1:9092 --topic first_topic` the broker-list argument is the address of your kafka instance.
+If everything was good, you are going to see a console, where you can type messages to be put in the partitions of the topic.

+- Consumer console: There is a consumer console, and you can access it by typing: `kafka-console-consumer --bootstrap-server 127.0.0.1:9092 --topic first_topic` where the bootstrap-server parameter is the address of your kafka instance.
+This console will intercept every message that will be sent to this topic.
+If you want to read the all the messages in a topic, you can run: `kafka-console-consumer --bootstrap-server 127.0.0.1:9092 --topic first_topic --from-beginning`